blueprismo/blueprismo.github.io/content/posts/avax_usdc_eth/index.md

 ## Step 2: Token swap

 I am aiming to swap the JOE token to USDC, the first operation needed to acheive this swap is the token validation.
-The DEX's smart contract (in this case traderjoe) needs permission to "spend" my tokens, this is a one-time operation per token-contract pair.
+The DEX's smart contract (in this case traderjoe) needs permission to "spend" my tokens, this is a one-time operation per token-contract pair (JOE to USDC in this case).
-The approval transaction doesn't transfer funds: it just updates the blockchain to allow the smart contract to use a specific amount of your tokens! https://snowtrace.io/tx/0x1ff84284be8e142b0096a9c9f0d191a6e37cb7d5630c09ca185c980a592cc1c3
+This transaction doesn't transfer funds: it just updates the blockchain to allow the smart contract to use a specific amount of your tokens! https://snowtrace.io/tx/0x1ff84284be8e142b0096a9c9f0d191a6e37cb7d5630c09ca185c980a592cc1c3

-Then we do the actual token swap in the following transaction: https://snowtrace.io/tx/0x702e0485196a8af627e9d9c54659006de2dcd38afbb87873d8f1460c7656c3aa
+Then we do the actual token swap in the approval swap transaction: https://snowtrace.io/tx/0x702e0485196a8af627e9d9c54659006de2dcd38afbb87873d8f1460c7656c3aa

-## Step 3: USDC from the Avalanche network to USDC in Ethereum network
+## Step 3: [USDC - Avalanche] to [USDC - Ethereum]

-This is the funny operation
+This is the funny operation where we bridge: https://snowtrace.io/tx/0x184afe58fa76fa7d133d8ff56beed2b24890ba525e8cb50d72f9a385258f9013
-https://snowtrace.io/tx/0x184afe58fa76fa7d133d8ff56beed2b24890ba525e8cb50d72f9a385258f9013

 If we tear down this operation, we can see 6 sub-operations: